scipp.group#

 scipp.binning.make_binned

-Lower level function that can bin and group, and does not automatically replace/erase dimensions.
+Lower level function that can bin and group.

 Examples